rybafish/rybafish.github.io/index.md

 **Linux**

-Not available yet (let me know if you need one).
+Not available yet, work in progress (let me know if you need one).

 ### Support
 RybaFish is not SAP software, no SAP support is provided in any kind.
 To report/view known bugs check the project's [issues page](https://github.com/rybafish/rybafish/issues).